openworm/org.geppetto.docs/source/api-workflows.md

 #### geppetto_version

-Asks for the current geppetto version number.
+Asks for the current Geppetto version number.
 This is automatically called during the bootstrap.

 Example request:
 ```JSON